cdisc-org/DataExchange-ODM-LinkML/docs/ItemData.md

     description: Records the TransactionType for this ItemData instance in the source system.
     comments:
-    - 'Conditional Required on the ItemData element, or one of its ancestor elements, when ODM/@FileType has the value "Transactional". '
+    - Conditional Required on the ItemData element, or one of its ancestor elements, when ODM/@FileType has the value "Transactional".
     domain_of:
     - SubjectData
     - StudyEventData